MakeYourMarcus/Kraftwerk/README.md

 Ensure that your findings are clearly stated in a separate section alongside actionable items and recommendations.

 # Bar Coupon Analysis
+1. Those who frequent the bar more often are more likely to accept bar coupons
+2. Those who are between 25 and 30 who visit the bar at least once are more likely to accept bar coupons compared to any other demographic.
+This could indicate that younger individuals are more likely to accept coupons from bars.
+3. Those who drive with passengers who are not kids are more likely to accept the bar coupon than drivers with kids.
+4. Those who drive who are not widowed have a higher likelihood of accepting bar coupons.
+5. Those who go to cheap restaurants more than 4 times a month and have an income less than 50,000 are more likely to accept bar coupons.